-Qwa3 - Glacial Till (Wolf Creek or Alburnett formations) - Generally 3 to 15 m (10-50 ft) but can be more than 73 m thick (240 ft) within the bedrock valley in the southeast part of the mapping area.
+Qwa3 - Glacial Till (Wolf Creek or Alburnett formations) - Generally 3 to 15 m (10-50 ft) but can be more than 90 m thick (295 ft) within the bedrock valley in the eastern part of the mapping area.
 This mapping unit consists of very dense, massive, fractured, clay loam glacial till of the Wolf Creek or Alburnett formations.
-This mapping unit can be overlain by unnamed erosion surface sediments, colluvium, outwash, loess, eolian sand, or alluvium.
+This mapping unit can be overlain by unnamed erosion surface sediments, loess, eolian sand, outwash, or alluvium.
 This unit is shown only on the cross-section.